 Emily’s career began when she was named BBC Radio Scotland’s Young Traditional Musician of the Year back in 2002.
 The accolades continued as she won the USA Songwriting Competition in 2005, Scots Singer of the Year at the Scots Trad Music Awards in 2008, two nominations in the 2012 BBC Radio 2 Folk Awards (Folk Singer of the Year & Best Traditional Track) and in December 2014 she won ‘Scots Singer of the Year’ at Scots Trad Music Awards, for the second time in her career.
 Her 2014 album release ‘Echoes’ also received a nomination for ‘album of the year’.

-In that time she’s toured the world, thrilling audiences from Cambridge Folk Festival all the way down to the National Folk Festival in Australia, via Europe, Russia, Canada and New Zealand.
+From village halls in the back of beyond to some of the world’s finest concert halls, Emily has toured all over the world from Cambridge Folk Festival all the way down to the National Folk Festival in Australia, via Europe, Russia, Japan, North America and New Zealand.